ridezono1/apexos-reports-service/docs/WEATHER_THRESHOLDS.md

 # Weather Thresholds Documentation

-This document explains the wind speed and hail size thresholds used in the Weather Reports Service, based on SkyLink standards for the roofing and property services industry.
+This document explains the wind speed and hail size thresholds used in the Weather Reports Service, based on industry standards for the roofing and property services industry.

 ## Overview